CherokeeLanguage/CherokeeLessons.com/content/lesson-audio/cherokee-language-lessons-1---audio-exercises/index.md

 Do not and try to cram multiple audio exercises into a single day, you will not retain the material.
 The ideal schedule is one exercise repeated at least twice per day.
 Do the session in the morning, then repeat the session in the evening.
-Others prefer morning, noon, and then evening.
+Others prefer doing them three times, morning, noon, and then evening.

-Some people can cram two or more exercises per day without issue.
-You should wait an least an hour between such cram sessions.

 By the time you complete the audio exercises, you should have little to no difficulty with reading the Cherokee in the chapter texts.